putreaux/remaindersums/README.md

 ## Running the code ##

 This program takes two command line arguments - number of integers to sum, and whether or not to normalize the plot by the slope.
-It also prints the slope for all numbers, primes only, and for comparison with $\pi - e$ (~0.423) and the difference between the slope for primes and the $\pi - e$ difference, which the slope for primes gets very close to.
+It also prints the slope for all numbers, primes only, and for comparison $\pi - e$ (~0.423) and the difference between the slope for primes and the $\pi - e$ difference, which the slope for primes gets very close to.

 To run the program, write